45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 • Tristan Eaton – “Audrey Hepburn” located on 176 Mulberry St, New York, NY 10013

 If you don’t mind leaving Manhattan, you can also check out the large collection of Bushwick Collective Murals.
-Additionally, you can find some of the best Pizza in NYC located around SoHo as well!
+Additionally, you can find some of the best Pizza Joints located around SoHo as well!

 Visit the Soho Murals in NYC